SEND-Together Counselling Services

 - British Sign Language (BSL) - Level 2

 - Sign Supported English (SSE) Level 4

 Together we are both qualified counsellors and trained to work with both children and adults alike.
 We have extensive experience in different roles in various types of settings directly with children of all ages with SEND and their parents/carers and families.
-We both have experience of volunteer work with Place2Be, leading national children's mental health charity over a period of 2 years, working in schools to improve the well-being of children, their families and the whole school community.
+We both have experience of training and volunteer work with Place2Be, leading national children's mental health charity over a period of 2 years, working in schools to improve the well-being of children, their families and the whole school community.